mattdimi/DLPSRP/README.md

 ### Portfolio optimization modules
 These modules are responsible for building the precision matrix of the returns, performing portfolio construction given a set of expected returns, and backtesting the strategies considered:

-- `BackTester.py`: Class to run backtests on portfolios.
+- `BackTester.py`: Portfolio backtesting (i.e. testing on historical data) class.
 - `PortfolioConstructor.py`: Portfolio construction class.
 Support regression and classification models.
 - `PrecisionMatrixBuilder.py`: Class to compute the precision matrix for a given set of returns and a given set of parameters.